Shem-Tov/Torah-Search/README.md

 Search Torah | Dilugim | Gimatria | Letter Search | Multiple Filters

+Can be run with and without the Graphic Interface.

 Install
 1) Download and Install OpenJDK-11 from their website.
 2) Download TorahApp04.jar from this Repository and run.